Yemelyan Pugachev

+The son of a Don Cossack landowner, Pugachev served in the Imperial Russian Army during the Seven Years' War and the Russo-Turkish War of 1768–1774.
+In 1770 he deserted the Russian military and spent years as a fugitive, gaining popularity among the peasants, Cossacks and Old Believers against a backdrop of intensified unrest.
+In 1773, he initiated open revolt against Catherine.
+Claiming to be Catherine's late husband Tsar Peter III, Pugachev proclaimed an end to serfdom and amassed a large army.
+His forces quickly overran much of the region between the Volga and the Urals, and in 1774 they captured Kazan and burned the city to the ground.
+In August 1774, General Johann von Michelsohnen inflicted a crushing defeat on the rebels at Tsaritsyn.
+Pugachev was captured soon after by his own Cossacks and turned over to the authorities.
+He was then sent to Moscow and executed in January 1775.
 Alexander Pushkin wrote a notable history of the rebellion, The History of Pugachev, and recounted the events of the uprising in his novel The Captain's Daughter (1836).

 Early life

 Pugachev, the son of a small Don Cossack landowner, was the youngest son of four children.
 Born in the stanitsa Zimoveyskaya (in present-day Volgograd Oblast), he signed on to military service at the age of 17.
 One year later, he married a Cossack girl, Sofya Nedyuzheva, with whom he had five children, two of whom died in infancy.
 Shortly after his marriage, he joined the Russian Second Army in Prussia during the Seven Years' War under the command of Count Zakhar Chernyshov.
 He returned home in 1762, and for the next seven years divided his time between his home village and several service assignments.
 During this period, he was recognised for his military skill and achieved the Cossack rank of khorunzhiy, which would be roughly equivalent to the post of company commander.
 It was also during this period, in 1770 at the siege of Bender during the Russo-Turkish War, that he first displayed a flair for impersonation, boasting to his comrades that his sword was given to him by his "godfather", Peter I.